Soccer-Slovakia end Scotland's nine-game unbeaten run | Sports-Games

 In other League B matches, Wales kept their seventh successive clean sheet in competitive games as they beat Ireland 1-0 and Turkey hit back to beat 10-man Russia in a match which hinged on an early red card for Andrey Semenov.
 Gregus scored his fourth goal for his country with a deflected shot in the 32nd minute to deny Scotland a chance to win Group B2, and promotion to the top league, with one match to spare.

-Scotland have 10 points from five games, four ahead of Czech Republic who host Israel later on Sunday.
+Scotland have 10 points from five games, one ahead of Czech Republic who beat Israel 1-0 with a seventh minute goal by captain Vladimir Darida.
 Slovakia are bottom with four points.
 David Brooks headed the winner for Wales who stayed top of Group B4 with 13 points from five games and need a draw at home to Finland, who are one point behind after winning 2-1 in Bulgaria, on Wednesday to win promotion to League A.

 Teemu Pukki and Robin Lod gave Finland a 2-0 halftime lead before Bulgaria's Galin Ivanov had a penalty saved by Lukas Hradecky in the 61st minute.
 Bulgaria won another penalty seven minutes later which substitute Dimitar Iliev converted and were unlucky not to get a draw.